koskath/arete2/course_content/SC/final_md_files/Lecture1/lecture_1_slide_46_syllabus-book-and-so-on.md

-# Syllabus – Book – and so on
+# Slide 46 of Lecture 1 contains information about Syllabus – Book – and so on
 Module 1: Introduction to Logistics and Supply Chain Management (GP) Module 2: The global context of logistics and supply chain management (GP) Module 3: Integration, collaboration and SCM (GP)